 History of Yoga

 Yoga is an age old Indian body of knowledge.
 Yoga evolved as a separate identity in Buddhism

 as well.
 There are several historical sources that trace the existence of yoga to Indus Valley civilisation

 as well.
-Seals bearing the image of a figure seating in a yogic pose were excavated from Mohenjo daro.
-However, written evidences are only found in the Vedas.
-Probably it is the Rig Veda
+Seals bearing the image of a figure seating in a yogic pose were excavated from Mohenjo-Daro.
+The Rig Veda

 , Atharva Veda

 and the later Satapath also discuss yoga.
 Karma Yoga